vwani/linux/Users.md

 Change home directory of a user
 > \# usermod -d /home/newfolder username

+Change default shell of a user
+> \# usermod -s /bin/zsh username

+Lock user account (user will not be able to log in to the system)
+> \# usermod -L username

+Unlock user account
+> \# usermod -U username

+Set an expiry date to user account
+> \# usermod -e YYYY-MM-DD username

 ## Set/Change Password
 Set password for own account